Andretti name comes up short again in Indy 500

 This time, Andretti went to the front on lap 182 when he went around Hunter-Reay on the top side of Turn 3.
 But his car just didn't seem to have the same power as that of his teammate, and Hunter-Reay went back around Andretti the next lap in the short chute between Turns 3 and 4.

-From there, Andretti had the best seat to watch Hunter-Reay and Castroneves.
+That left Andretti with the best seat to watch Hunter-Reay and Castroneves.

 It made for a somewhat awkward celebration for Andretti Autosport, or at least the man who has built it into a racing empire.
 On one hand, Hunter-Reay won during a dominant day for the entire team.
 On the other, his family name is still chasing the checkered.